 All the bitterness in you is directed towards God.

-He wouldn’t have created you in the first place.
+He shouldn’t have created you in the first place.
+He shouldn’t have led you on with all those false promises.

 All you want right now is for the angry tides to roll you into oblivion.